serhii-londar/open-source-mac-os-apps/README.md

 - [WebPonize](https://github.com/1000ch/WebPonize) - WebPonize is a Mac OS App for converting PNG, JPEG, animated (or not) GIF images into WebP. ![CIcon] ![SwiftIcon]
 - [Freehand](https://github.com/wddwycc/Freehand) - A MacOS Status Bar App for quick sketch. ![SwiftIcon]
 - [Screenbar](https://github.com/crilleengvall/Screenbar) - A MacOS menubar app for automating screenshots. ![SwiftIcon]
+- [Katana](https://github.com/bluegill/katana) - Katana is a simple, open-source screenshot utility for macOS that lives in your menubar. ![JavascriptIcon] ![CSSIcon]

 ### Social Networking